 Alexandra Borchardt is Director of Strategic Development at the Reuters Institute for the Study of Journalism at the University of Oxford.
-There she developed and leads the seminar series “Oxford Perspectives – Envisioning the Newsroom in 2020”, targeting senior journalists and media managers, as well as new and aspiring leaders.
+There she developed and leads the professional media leadership programme: “Oxford Perspectives – Envisioning the Newsroom in 2020”, for senior journalists and media managers, as well as new and aspiring leaders.
 Prior to this she was managing editor of Süddeutsche Zeitung (SZ), Germany’s leading quality daily.

 Alexandra teaches “Leadership and Strategy in the 21st Century” at TU Munich, gives lectures and talks on digitisation and the media and publishes opinion pieces with Project Syndicate.
 She is the author of Mensch 4.0 – Frei bleiben in einer digitalen Welt (Freedom in a digital world), Guetersloher Verlagshaus (Random House), 2018.
 She is vice chair of the Council of Europe Committee of Experts on Quality Journalism in the Digital Age.